This article may contain compensated links, please read our disclaimer for more information.

 For some, planning RV routes is a fun and exciting challenge.
 For others, it’s a tedious chore.
 However, most of us feel a bit of both things when creating our RV travel plans.
 Fortunately, there are ways to remove some of that tedium and add to the ease of travel planning.

-Below are our top tools and tips for planning your RV travel routes.
+Below are our top RV apps, tools, and tips for planning your RV travel routes.
 By using these suggestions, you should find that planning becomes more of a game than a chore, leaving you feeling excited to map out your next adventure.

 RV Trip Planning Tools

 First, let’s discuss some of the RV trip planner tools you can use to make the planning process a bit less stressful.
 Each of these tools plays an important role, and when used in tandem, they make the perfect team.

 RV Trip Wizard is by far the best RV route planner we’ve found.
 It’s a web-based program that allows you to plan a route from point A to point B, add truck stops, campgrounds, and attractions in between, and even see the elevation at any given point, as well as low bridges.

 We love that it’s possible to research campgrounds within the program, and that users can narrow their campground search based on campground type.
 For instance, those who wish to see only Passport America parks can check that box.
 Meanwhile, people who prefer state parks can ask to see only those.